Horizontal $p$-adic $L$-functions: Applications to Modular Forms

 \subsubsection{Propagating non-vanishing}

-We are now ready to prove the main quantitative propagation of non-vanishing result underlying all of our applications stated in the introduction. \begin{theorem}[Propogation of non-vanishing] Let $f_1,\ldots, f_n$ be newforms of even weight $k_i$ and level $N_i$, respectively.
-Let $p^m$ be a prime power and let $B\geq 1$ be an integer.
-Let $\lambda|p$ be a place above $p$ of the compositum of the Hecke fields of $f_1,\ldots, f_n$ and assume that $\lambda^m$ is $(f_1,\ldots,f_n)$-good.
-Put
+We are now ready to prove the main quantitative propagation of non-vanishing result underlying all of our applications stated in the introduction. \begin{theorem}[Propogation of non-vanishing] Let $f_1,\ldots, f_n$ be newforms of even weight $k_i$, level $N_i$ and Hecke field $K_{f_i}$, respectively.
+Let $p^m$ be a prime power and let $\lambda|p$ be a place of $K_{f_1}\cdots K_{f_n}$ above $p$.
+Assume that $\lambda^m$ is $(f_1,\ldots,f_n)$-good and put